-- You can also anonymize the complaint to protect your child.
+- You can also anonymize the complaint to protect your child’s identity.

-- Apply to the Human Rights Clinic for time even if you think your income might be too high.
+- Apply to the Human Rights Clinic for free legal consultation, even if you think your income might be too high.
 They take everything into consideration when deciding to accept you or not.

-- YouTube videos on law and mediation.
+- There are lots of YouTube videos on law and mediation.
 Get informed.
-There isn’t information on the HRT website specific to education which means you are going to need to get informed.
-Read up on as many education cases as possible.
+There isn’t information on the HRT website specific to education which means you are going to need to get informed through research yourself.
+Read up on as many education cases as possible on Canlii.

 - For human rights reasons, you need to have your child’s diagnosis documented at their school or your human rights complaint can be dismissed.